Show All Answers

 A lost or stolen polycart is the customer's responsibility.
 They will need to purchase a replacement from the City of Hays.

 Contact the Planning, Inspection, and Enforcement Division at 785-628-7310.
 They are responsible for of code violations.

-Please use blue bags only for recyclables.
+Please use blue or clear bags only for recyclables.
 Any other color will be considered refuse.

-Unfortunately, too many people use blue grocery bags for regular refuse.
-We ask that you purchase blue bags for recycling.
+Unfortunately, too many people use grocery bags for regular refuse.
+We ask that you purchase blue or clear bags for recycling.

 Ellis County residents can take tree limbs to the Ellis County Landfill.
 This service is free of charge except to licensed tree contractors.
 Tree limbs are NOT accepted at the City Compost Site.

 No. Citizens are responsible for the disposal of all tree limbs from trees on their property.

 The City only picks up limbs after a storm if the City Manager declares the storm to be a City-wide hardship.
 If you would like to be notified when this happens, you can sign up for City notifications here.